-Our review of OS X for 10.7 (Lion) and later versions can be found here.
+We have a separate review for eFax with OS X for 10.7 (Lion) and later versions.

 Mac Faxing Pros

-- Majority of sending and receiving can be done over email & web interface
+- The majority of sending and receiving used the email and web interface.

 - eFax Messenger software has a version for Mac OS X 10.6 and earlier.